 You know they spend a fair chunk of each day connected to a screen, whether it’s for entertainment or schoolwork, and you just want a bit of peace of mind knowing you’re doing all you can to keep them safe and happy.
 We get it.
-With Safer Internet Day on 9 February, it’s the perfect time to make sure you’re up to speed on managing what your child can (and can’t) do online.
+And for many families, technology has become an even bigger part of daily life during the pandemic – so it’s a good time to make sure you’re up to speed on managing what your child can (and can’t) do online.
 Check out our top tips and tricks on parental controls and privacy settings for mobile networks, devices, apps, and websites.

 Controls can be especially useful for keeping younger children safe